terascope/file-assets/docs/file_timeseries_router.md

 ```
 {
-    "_op": "file_timeseries_router",
+    "_op": "timeseries_path_partitioner",
     "base_path": "/data",
-    "prefix": "processed_",
+    "prefix": "processed",
     "date_field": "accepted",
     "type": "daily"
 }
 ```

-will add a `routingPath` attribute to records as DataEntity metadata and would result in values something like
+will add a `file:partition` attribute to records as DataEntity metadata with a value of:

 ```
-/data/2020.01.05/processed_
+/data/2020.01.05/processed
 ```

 ---

-If no configuration options are provided, the `routingPath` will be something like
+If no configuration options are provided, the `file:partition` will be something like

 ```
 2020.01.05/